rushomrong/ResultGradePoint-Dart/README.md

 # ResultGradePoint-Dart
-We can make a result grade point using if else statement in dart like this.
+We can make a result grade point using if else & switch case statements in dart like this.